 Washington Social Work Licensing Requirements

-The state of Washington has a population of over 7 million and is one of the top 10 fastest growing states, according to the US Census.1 The growing state employs over 12,000 social workers in the areas of child, family, and school; healthcare; mental health and substance abuse; and other minor categories.2 If you’re interested in becoming a social worker in Washington, you will need to understand the licensure requirements of the profession.
-The Washington State Department of Health (the Department) regulates and sets the requirements for social workers in the state.
+The state of Washington has a population of over 7.5 million, over 13,000 of whom are employed as social workers in the state.1,2 If you’re interested in becoming a social worker in Washington, you will need to understand the licensure requirements of the profession.
+The Washington State Department of Health sets and regulates the requirements for social workers in the state.
 Provided below is a detailed guide of the process social workers must go through to become licensed and practice in the state.

 How to Become a Social Worker in Washington

 A minimum of a master’s degree in social work (MSW) from a school accredited by the Council on Social Work Education (CSWE) is required to practice social work and become licensed in Washington.
-It may be advantageous for a student to obtain a bachelor’s in social work (BSW) as it can decrease the duration of the master’s degree program in most cases.
+Although not required for licensure in Washington, it may be advantageous to obtain a bachelor’s in social work (BSW), as this can decrease the duration of the master’s degree program in most cases.
 Keep reading to learn the differences between a bachelor’s and a master’s in social work.

 Bachelor of Social Work (BSW)

 Seven schools in Washington have CSWE-accredited BSW programs.
-The CSWE ensures that the bachelor’s and master’s programs (with the accreditation) across the state have standardized curriculums and that all social work students will be exposed to the same basics of social work.
-BSW programs prepare students for entry-level, professional social work practice and for graduate education.
-BSW programs include lectures and field work to prepare students to apply their scholarly training to real-world work settings.
-In these programs, students learn to practice social work with different audiences, including individuals, families, groups and communities.
+Accreditation by the CSWE ensures that programs follow standardized curricula, exposing social work students to the same fundamentals of social work practice.
+BSW programs prepare students for entry-level, professional social work practice (in states that recognize bachelor’s-level practice) and for graduate education.
+BSW programs include lectures and fieldwork to prepare students to apply their scholarly training to real-world work settings.
+In these programs, students learn to practice social work with individuals, families, groups, and communities.

 Master of Social Work (MSW)

-In order to become licensed and practice social work in Washington, you must possess an MSW from a CSWE-accredited school.
-If you received a BSW before applying to graduate school, you may qualify for advanced standing, allowing you to complete the MSW in one year as opposed to the two years that it generally takes.
+In order to become licensed and practice social work in Washington, the minimum required level of education is an MSW from a CSWE-accredited school.
+If you received a BSW before applying to graduate school, you may qualify for advanced standing, allowing you to complete the MSW in one year instead of the two years that it generally takes.
 All graduate programs will have similar classes such as human behavior, social work policy and ethics, methods and interventions, and a field practicum.
 However, each school may have expertise in certain focus areas and electives will vary as well.
-Be sure to research the focus areas and curriculums of different graduate schools to ensure that you select the program that fits with your career goals.
-Once you have obtained your MSW, you will have the highest level of education necessary to become a licensed social worker in Washington.
+Be sure to research the focus areas and curricula of different graduate schools to ensure that you select the program that fits with your career goals.
+Once you have obtained your MSW, you will have the minimum level of education necessary to become a licensed social worker in Washington.

 Steps for Becoming a Licensed Social Worker in Washington